MOSES * EGYPT * SPAETH

 3

-to regain his claim to the throne of pharaohs ...
+prince who repeatedly attempted to regain his claim to the throne of the pharaohs

 PUBLISHING HOUSE